Takashiidobe/notes/src/books/effective-typescript/types-declarations-and-types.md

 ---
-title: types-declarations-and-types
+title: "Types Declarations and @types"
 ---

-Declarations and @types"

 # Types Declarations and @types